Eloise Butler Wildflower Garden History

 On April 4, 1912, tree surgeons were brought it.
 Eloise noted in her log “Monarch treated surgically today.”
 Dead limbs were removed and concrete was used to reinforce the rotting trunk.
 The rotting trunk may be the reason that the base of tree usually produced a mushroom, Polyporus frondosus [Hen of the Woods], often of large size - 25 pounds in 1935.

 In an essay she wrote in 1926 [Trees in the Wild Garden], Eloise gave some details about that surgical operations and subsequent events.

 Her question would be answered by her successor, Martha Crone, in 1940.
-On Oct.
-28th 1940 she went back to the Garden (the Garden closed Sept.
-30 in those days) to direct some workers on which trees to cut.
+On October 28th 1940 she went back to the Garden (the Garden closed September 30 in those days) to direct some workers on which trees to cut.
 She met Mr. Lucking there.
-One of the trees removed was the old giant white oak.
+One of the trees removed was the old giant White Oak.
 [Greg Lucking, Parks horticulturist from 1940 to 1966].
-In her annual report to the Board of Park Commissioners (Dec.
-11, 1940) Martha wrote:
+In her annual report to the Board of Park Commissioners (December 11, 1940) Martha wrote:

 NOTE 1: The 10 foot circumference is reported in a story about the Wild Botanic Garden that appeared in the May 3, 1913 issue of The Bellman.
 Studies done by the Morton Arboretum in Chicago resulted in an age calculation for White Oaks.
-Referencing that data yields the age calculated.
-(Table)
+Referencing that data yields the age of 290 years.
+(Table).

 An example of a White Oak that can attain an age of 240 years is an old White Oak recently taken down in the forest at St. John's Abbey in Stearns County Minnesota.
 Tree ring count indicated it started as a acorn around 1776.